classgraph/classgraph/README.md

 ### 4. Matching classes with a specific annotation or meta-annotation

 FastClassPathScanner can detect classes that have a specified annotation.
 This is the inverse of the Java reflection API: the Java reflection API allows you to find the annotations on a given class, but FastClasspathScanner allows you to find all classes that have a given annotation.

+*Important note:* The ability to detect that an annotation annotates or meta-annotates a class depends upon the annotation and the class being within one of the whitelisted package prefixes.
+(However, [see above](#detecting-annotations-superclasses-and-implemented-interfaces-outside-of-the-whitelisted-path) for info on "external" class references.)

 FastClassPathScanner also allows you to detect **meta-annotations** (annotations that annotate annotations that annotate a class of interest).
 Java's reflection methods (e.g. `Class.getAnnotations()`) do not directly return meta-annotations, they only look one level back up the annotation graph.
 FastClasspathScanner follows the annotation graph, allowing you to scan for both annotations and meta-annotations using the same API.
 This allows for the use of multi-level annotations as a means of implementing "multiple inheritance" of annotated traits.
 (Compare with [@dblevins](https://github.com/dblevins)' [metatypes](https://github.com/dblevins/metatypes/).)